CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 sh ~/shut.sh
 ```

-In ~/.bashrc add these lines, than use just the short command `shut`:
+In ~/.bashrc add these lines, then use just the short command `shut`:

 ```bash
 echo "For correct shutdown that stops podman use the command 'shut'"